Skip to main content

 Good morning {{company_name}},

-Our walking challenge is officially live.
-Your real steps get plotted on a virtual route for {{trail_name}} — a famous long-distance path with checkpoints, just like the Appalachian Trail.
+Your real steps will get plotted on a virtual route for {{trail_name}} — a famous long-distance path with checkpoints, just like the Appalachian Trail.
 The app works with the devices and apps you already use: Apple Health, Garmin, Fitbit, and Samsung Health (or your phone alone).
-How to get started:
+How to get set up today:

 1. Scan the QR code (or tap the link on your phone).
 It takes you to download Walk The Distance.
 After the app is installed, you should join our group automatically; if not, scan the QR again.